invokable/laravel-bluesky/README.md

 There are many public APIs that do not require authentication if you just want to retrieve data.

+> **Note** Only searchPosts() is currently temporarily restricted and requires authentication, please move on to the next example.

 ```php
 // routes/web.php